 a.
 The language examinations are given each term on the date and time specified in the graduate academic calendar.

 b.
-The Department of Romance Languages and Literatures determines the location and provides a proctor for the examination.
+The academic department determines the location and provides a proctor for the examination.

 3. Instructions for Taking the Examinations